OpenLocalizationTestOrg/azure-docs-pr-test.es-ES/articles/hdinsight/hdinsight-apache-spark-intellij-tool-debug-remotely-through-ssh.md

             val sc = new SparkContext(conf)
             val rdd = sc.textFile("wasb:///HdiSamples/HdiSamples/SensorSampleData/hvac/HVAC.csv")

-            // Find hello rows that have only one digit in hello sixth column. val rdd1 = rdd.filter(s => s.split(",")(6).length() == 1)
+            // Find the rows that have only one digit in the sixth column. val rdd1 = rdd.filter(s => s.split(",")(6).length() == 1)

             try {